-Yeah, I know I should quit, but
+Yeah, I know I should quit, but I'm not sure if I'm ready to.

 The last section is about a pattern of behaviors that might have caused you trouble.
 This area we focus on helping to develop strategies to understand reactions, control responses and choices to handle difficult situations.
 An example of this might be how you behave when you are agitated or upset.
 What are some of your thoughts in this section?